Promoting Healthy Food in Schools

 Promoting Healthy Eating in Schools

 Franklin and Ingrid now continue to address childhood obesity through True North Granola by working with local schools to provide free and healthy granola to students.
-True North has been donating granola to after-school programs in the business’ hometown, Brattleboro, Vermont, for the past five years.
+True North has been donating granola to after-school programs in the business’ hometown, Brattleboro, Vermont since 2008.
 As the company continues to grow, so too will its support and promotion of healthy eating in schools.